 Nope!
 The seller has the legal responsibility to ensure delivery, not the courier.
 If your item doesn’t arrive within 30 days of purchase, or by a date you agree with the seller, they owe you a replacement or refund.

 Under the National Rail Conditions of Travel, you are entitled to a full or partial refund if your train is cancelled or delayed.

-In cases where you choose not to travel, you can claim a full refund, while if you decide to continue with your journey you may be able to claim for partial compensation.
+In cases where you choose not to travel, you can claim a full refund.
+If you decide to continue with your journey you may be able to claim for partial compensation.

-Although the compensation amount is different for each train company, the rules stipulate that as a minimum, if you are one hour late at your destination, you are entitled to:
+The compensation amount is different for each train company.
+The rules stipulate that as a minimum, if you are one hour late at your destination, you are entitled to:

 In order to claim your refund or compensation, you would normally need to return your orginal ticket/proof of purchase/scan of the ticket to the retailer it was bought from within 28 days following the affected journey.